mpv-player/mpv/DOCS/man/input.rst

         is currently playing, start playback.
 (Always starts with the added file, even if the playlist was not empty before running this command.)

-    The third argument is an insertion index, used only by the ``insert-at`` action.
-When used with those actions, the new item will be inserted at the index position in the playlist, or appended to the end if index is less than 0 or greater than the size of the playlist.
-This argument will be ignored for all other actions.
-This argument was added in mpv 0.38.0.
+    The third argument is a numeric insertion index (0-based).
+For ``insert``, the new item is placed at the given position, shifting later entries right, or appended if the index is out of range.
+For ``replace``, the entry at the given position is replaced.
+If out of range the new item is appended.
+    The default value ``-1`` means no specific position.

+    .. admonition:: Examples

+        # insert at the start of the playlist
+        loadfile url insert 0

+        # append to the end of the playlist
+        loadfile url insert

+        # replace the currently playing entry
+        loadfile url replace ${playlist-pos}

+        # replace the next entry
+        loadfile url replace ${playlist-pos-1}

     The fourth argument is a list of options and values which should be set while the file is playing.
 It is of the form ``opt1=value1,opt2=value2,..``.